History of the hamburger: White Castle System

 On November 16, 1916, chef and entrepreneur Walter "Walt" Anderson opened a hamburger stand in Wichita, Kansas, that used hygienic cooking methods, including grills and spatulas, and impressed his Wichita customers so much that many would become regular patrons.
 At this time, the hamburger was still not widely known by the American public.
 Anderson added onion rings to the burgers while they grilled, giving them a distinctive flavor.
 As demand increased, customers often bought his hamburgers by the dozen, giving rise to the company's subsequently popular slogan: "buy 'em by the sack".
 Despite some growth, Anderson had opened only four stands in the busiest areas of the city.
-In 1926, Edgar Waldo "Billy" Ingram collaborated with Anderson to open the first White Castle restaurant in Wichita.
+In 1921, Edgar Waldo "Billy" Ingram collaborated with Anderson to open the first White Castle restaurant in Wichita.
 The restaurant was founded on the idea of cooking a hamburger quickly, giving it the honor of being the first fast food restaurant.

 Ingram soon realized that the word burger evoked connotations of circus performances at livestock markets and greasy pieces of meat eaten in the poorest districts of the city in the collective mind of the American public.
 He tried to change those connotations from White Castle's earliest days.
 At the same time, he became known to some as the Henry Ford of the hamburger, while inventing a restaurant concept he called the "White Castle System", which helped the hamburger achieve fame.
 Between 1923 and 1931, the "White Castle System" established almost a hundred restaurants in cities throughout the Midwestern United States.
 In order to raise awareness among White Castle employees, a newsletter entitled "The hot hamburger" was circulated throughout the company, which challenged the employees to improve the sale of the burgers with a simple idea: to be able to prepare burgers rapidly so anyone could purchase and eat them anytime and anywhere.
 Instead of waiting for half an hour to be served at a traditional restaurant, the White Castle System provided rapid service and a menu centered around the hamburger.
 At the time, the hamburger was typically served with coffee.
-Upton Sinclair's The Jungle had already caused public outrage over the safety of processed meat, so by the 1920s, the general public had come to expect a clean and hygienic hamburger.
+Upton Sinclair's The Jungle had already caused public outrage over the safety of processed meat, so by the 1920s, the general public was pleasantly surprised to see a clean and hygienic hamburger.
 In addition to offering clean and safe food, White Castle offered regularity and standardization, ensuring that each patty was served in the same manner in each restaurant.
 At the time, this was an entirely novel idea that would revolutionize the sale of food itself with a style that would come to be known as fast food.
-During its early years, White Castle emphasized providing quality coffee, and collaborated with universities to publish studies on the nutritional quality of their hamburgers.
+During its early years, White Castle emphasized providing quality food and coffee, and collaborated with universities to publish studies on the nutritional quality of their hamburgers.